 Strengths and Skills of Autistic Students

 All students, whether they have a diagnosis of autism or not, have a unique set of skills, strengths and talents.
-When working with students with autism, it is particularly important to identify the student’s strengths.
-This can then be the key used to unlock their motivation and thus their engagement, learning and interaction.
+When working with autistic students, it is particularly important to identify the student’s strengths.
+This can then be the key used to unlock their motivation and thus their potential, engagement, learning and interaction.

-Some students with autism will be driven by their particular skills and interests and these must be recognised and utilised as the first step towards social and academic engagement, which in turn can lead to student empowerment, a deeper incentive to learn leading to success in learning, achievement and maturation.
+Some autistic students will be driven by their particular skills and interests and these must be recognised and utilised as the first step towards social and academic engagement, which in turn can lead to student empowerment, a deeper incentive to learn leading to success in learning, achievement and maturation.

 Some examples of strengths commonly associated with autism are: